Home Page

 Notes:

 1. Asked about any tourism, environment or health impacts of the proposed State-owned LNG terminal in County Clare, Gas Networks Ireland COO, Bobby Gleeson told Clare FM on February 23rd, 2026 "There is absolutely no health or safety impacts around these developments.
-There is more than 50 similar developments worldwide that have been operating happily for more than 20 years and indeed, there is more than 800 gas tankers on the ocean and they have a fantastically good safety record.
-So I have no concerns in that regard".
+There is more than 50 similar developments worldwide that have been operating happily for more than 20 years and indeed, there is more than 800 gas tankers on the ocean, and they have a fantastically good safety record.
+So, I have no concerns in that regard".
 He went on to say "Where we're planning to do this development is quite rural by international standards.
 A number of these installations around the world are in much more, say, urbanised marine areas.
-I know I've seen one in Malta myself and there are hotels and restaurants on the waterfront looking directly out at this infrastructure and both the intrastructure and the people and the tourists co-exist in harmony.
+I know I've seen one in Malta myself and there are hotels and restaurants on the waterfront looking directly out at this infrastructure and both the infrastructure and the people and the tourists co-exist in harmony.
 So I don't see any such impacts".